-- With the permission of the Dean of Graduate Programs and Research on the Daytona Beach campus, the center director on the Extended Campus, or the Center for Distance Learning, students possessing a bachelor's degree from a regionally accredited postsecondary institution who have not been admitted to a graduate degree program may enroll in graduate courses up to twelve credit hours.
-An undergraduate transcript must be submitted to the University before the student will be allowed to enroll, but the GRE or GMAT examinations are not required. - 2.
+With the permission of the Dean of Graduate Programs and Research on the Daytona Beach campus, the center director on the Extended Campus, or the Center for Distance Learning, students possessing a bachelor's degree from a regionally accredited postsecondary institution may enroll in graduate courses for up to twelve credit hours.
+An undergraduate transcript must be submitted to the University before the student will be allowed to enroll.

 Should a non-degree student subsequently apply for entry into a degree program, all admission requirements must be met.
-Up to 12 graduate credit hours may be applied to the degree.
-In order for such credit to be applied to a graduate degree program, it must have been earned within the seven-year calendar period immediately prior to admission to the degree program.